TIBCOSoftware/snappy-examples/README.md

 1. [Apache Kafka 0.8.2.2](http://kafka.apache.org/downloads.html)
 2. [SnappyData 0.2.2 build](https://github.com/SnappyDataInc/snappy-poc/releases).
 The build contains the binaries for SnappyData product as required by the Ad analytics example of this repository.
 Unzip it.
 The binaries will be inside "snappydata-0.2.2-bin" directory.

+This build is of revision a3c7001 of [snappydata master](https://github.com/SnappyDataInc/snappydata).

 3. JDK 7.0 or JDK 8

 Then checkout the Ad analytics example